graham2413/SoundCheck/README.md

 Built with passion by [Graham Norris](https://github.com/graham2413)

-If you find this project interesting, feel free to star it ⭐ or reach out!
+If you find this project interesting or have feature or enhancement suggestions, feel free to star it ⭐ or reach out!